baden03/collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
-* the id attribute is escaped to prevent any funny business
+* Security and internationalisation release.
+Settings are sanitized on save, a front-end fatal error with the cid attribute is fixed, and a .pot translation template is now bundled.